EloquentStudio/EasyStyle/README.md

 # Classic

 A comprehensive utility library designed to standardize and simplify the management of styles across web application and cache styles.
-This library facilitates consistent styling, theme management and dynamically combine components styles i.e varient,size.
+This library facilitates consistent styling, theme management and dynamically combine components styles i.e variant,size.

 ##  What's in it?